jayri5/Instagram-UI-clone-flutter/README.md

 Instagram UI clone using Flutter!
-(Need to add navigation panes as well :D)
+(built the feed page, yet to add other sections)